Property & Regeneration

 Council and housing association owned houses and flats.

 Sales and purchases of commercial and communal property

-We regularly act for our clients on the acquisition and disposal of commercial and communal properties, whether freehold or long leasehold, together with associated easements, such as rights of way, light and support.
+We regularly act for our public sector clients on the acquisition and disposal of commercial and communal properties, whether freehold or long leasehold, together with associated easements, such as rights of way, light and support.
 We report on title, prepare and negotiate contracts and conveyances, deal with the creation and redemption of mortgages and charges, and advise on, and often prepare bespoke documentation dealing with, related matters such as:

 - overage or clawback agreements giving the seller a share in future increases in the value of the property;